OstrowskiDev/old-school-youtube/README.md

 ## How to use

 Just add this extension to your Firefox/Chrome browser:
-- Go to Old School YouTube™ extension site, links in Downloads section above.
+- Go to Old School Experience for YouTube™ extension site, links in Downloads section above.
 - Click "Add to Firefox/Chrome" button.
 - Enjoy!